nymea/nymea-docs/src/pages/documentation/developers/integrations/thing-class.md

 States can be read only or writable.
 A read only state will only read a certain things state and make its value available to nymea.
 A writable state can also be changed in nymea, which would then change the state on the thing.
 A writable state will implicitly generate the according action which is used in nymea to set the states value.

 States are defined using the `stateTypes` property in the [plugins JSON](plugin-json#thing-classes) file and can be updated in the plugin code by calling [setStateValue](plugin-code#states) whenever the thing changes a state.
-If a state is writable, an according [executeAction](plugin-code#actions) will be made by the system when the user triggers a state change.
+If a state is writable, an according [executeAction](plugin-code#actions) call to the plugin will be made by nymea when the user (or some automation) triggers a state change.

 ## Interfaces